Head and neck cancer refers to various types of cancers that affect the head and neck regions of the body.

 The long-term survival of people with head and neck cancer is growing, and a person should set up a follow-up care routine that regularly checks whether cancer has returned.

-Book an appointment with the expert oncologist Dr. Kankati Srinivasa Rao, and get the Best Head and Neck Cancer Treatment In Nallagandla, Hyderabad.
+Book an appointment with the expert oncologist Dr. Kankati Srinivasa Rao, and get the Best Head and Neck Cancer Treatment In Gachibowli, Hyderabad.